umccr/htsget-rs/README.md

 - [htsget-http-lambda]: Cloud based instance of the htsget server.
 Contains framework dependent code using the [Rust Runtime for AWS Lambda][aws-lambda-rust-runtime].
 - [htsget-search]: Core logic needed to search bioinformatics files based on htsget queries.
-- [htsget-test-utils]: Test utilities used by other crates in the project.
+- [htsget-test-utils]: Test suite used by other crates in the project.

 Other directories contain further applications or data:
 - [data]: Contains example data files which can be used by htsget-rs, in folders denoting the file type.